zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Most LAMMPS commands must be used after the simulation box is created.

 Consequently, LAMMPS will stop with an error, if a command is used in the wrong place.
 This is not always obvious.
-So you can expand an index or string style :doc:`variable <variable>` anywhere in the input, but equal style (or similar) variables only, if they do not reference anything that is only allowed after the box is defined (e.g. a compute reference or fix reference, or a thermo keyword).
+So index or string style :doc:`variables <variable>` can be expanded anywhere in the input, but equal style (or similar) variables can only be expanded before the box is defined if they do not reference anything that cannot be defined before the box (e.g. a compute or fix reference or a thermo keyword).

 ------